Tottenham Hale station: History

 In 1963, the link from Tottenham South Junction to the Tottenham and Hampstead Line was closed to passengers, with the end of services to/from via Seven Sisters.

 On 14 July 1967, planning permission was granted for the addition of the London Underground Victoria line station.
 The station was renamed Tottenham Hale on 1 September 1968, when it became an interchange station with London Underground on the opening of the first stage of the Victoria line.

 The Lea Valley line between Copper Mill Junction and Cheshunt was electrified at 25 kV in 1969.
 Many of the private goods sidings were removed at this time.
-Prior to electrification, between 1958 and 1969, passenger services between Cheshunt and London Liverpool Street through Tottenham Hale were normally operated by Class 125 diesel multiple units (which had been purpose-built for the line).

-When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Railways.
-The line southwards via Lea Bridge to Stratford (used by the by now peak-hour only North Woolwich trains) lost its regular remaining advertised service in July 1985, with the closure of Lea Bridge station.

-In the late 1990s, at the same time as the Stansted Express service to Stansted Airport was started, the British Rail station at Tottenham Hale was totally rebuilt; the Underground station was revamped at the same time.
-None of the original Victorian station buildings now exist.

-With the privatisation of the UK's railways in 1994, operation of the station was initially allocated to a business unit which succeeded the old British Railways structure before being taken over by West Anglia Great Northern (WAGN) in January 1997.